Kiyochika

 oban tate-e 14 by 9 1/4 in., 35.7 by 23.5 cm

 Private First Class Onoguchi Tokuji was a young army engineer who led an ordnance team in the successful blasting of two sets of iron-plated gates at the northern entrace of the Jinzhou Fortress which was an important Chinese stronghold in defense of the Liaodong Peninsula.
-With seemingly impenatrable thirty-foot high brick walls, Onoguchi's daring mission on November 6, 1894, became a favorite subject of numerous woodlbock prints, emphasizing the determined boy hero's youth and valour.
+With seemingly impenatrable thirty-foot high brick walls, Onoguchi's daring mission on November 6, 1894, became a favorite subject of numerous woodblock prints, emphasizing the determined boy hero's youth and valour.

 References: